- December 1, 2023

 - By: Massey Ferguson Ghana

-- in: Agricultural Machinery, Massey Ferguson Tractors
+- in: Agricultural Machinery, Farm Equipment, Massey Ferguson Tractors

 Ghana relies heavily on the sale of cocoa as an export and a source of foreign currency.
 There are a lot of small-scale peasant farmers in Ghana who grow cocoa and do not have the means, such as proper agricultural machinery or farm implements, to grow their businesses or enhance their operations.
 Due to these and other issues, the sector is experiencing major challenges, which have resulted in declining output.
 Inadequate methods of pest and disease management and general farm husbandry are discussed as contributing causes to the low levels of cocoa output in Ghana.
 Sustainable cocoa production in Ghana is anticipated in light of current research on integrated pest control approaches and sober socioeconomic factors.